Photo by: Ryan Anderson

 - Jr. Shannon Icard – Three-meter diving (6) – 213.20 (t-55th place overall)

-- During this week's three-day meet, the top 18 from prelims each day qualify for evening finals.
+- During this week's four-day meet, the top 18 from prelims each day qualify for evening finals.
 The top five combined scores from prelims and finals in three-meter diving qualified for the 2026 NCAA Division I Women's Swimming & Diving Championships.

 - This year, it took 264.00 points to qualify for the Zone A Diving final on three-meter springboard.
 Katerina Hoffman of Rutgers posted the top qualifying score of 332.70.